Search

 CONCLUSION

-First of all, we make a summary of the work (brief reminder of the different points discussed).
-Suggestions for future research are then given.
+We first make a summary of the work (brief reminder of the different points covered).
+Then, we give suggestions for future research.
 In the case of this topic, we could address the question of the impacts of this movement in other countries where indigenous people live.

 As a general rule, a conclusion should be about 10% of the length of a work.